takipi-field/overops-tile/README.md

 1. After the changes have been deployed, the OverOps Collector will be in the Org and Space entered during configuration.

-1. Map a TCP route to your application with a random port, or specify a port with `--port`:
+2. Map a TCP route to the Collector with a random port, or specify a port with `--port`.

      ```sh
-     cf map-route my_app tcp.example.com --random-port
+     cf map-route overops-collector tcp.example.com --random-port
      ```

-1. Create a user defined service to set `collector_host` and `collector_port` and tag with `takipi` to enable the Agent:
+3. Create a user defined service to set `collector_host` and `collector_port` and tag with `takipi` to enable the Agent:

      ```sh
      cf cups overops-service -t "takipi" -p '{"collector_host":"tcp.example.com", "collector_port":"1234"}'`
      ```

-1. Bind the service to your application:
+4. Bind the service to your application:

      ```sh
      cf bind-service my_app overops-service
      ```

-1. Restage your application:
+5. Restage your application:

      ```sh
      cf restage my_app
      ```

-1. Confirm connectivity with the backend by going to [https://app.overops.com/](https://app.overops.com).
+6. Confirm connectivity with the backend by going to [https://app.overops.com/](https://app.overops.com).

 ## Building the Tile